Artificial Christmas Tree Buyer's Guide

 Traditional PVC

-How To Identify High Quality Lighting
+How to Identify High Quality Lighting

-why-choose-the-best-brand3.jpgPre-lit Christmas Tree Light Quality And Density
+Pre-lit Christmas Tree Light Quality and Density

 Lights on a pre-lit Christmas tree should be evaluated based on looks, longevity, and density.
 They should be high quality and durable, with quality outweighing quantity.
 Lights should be attached securely, UL rated for safety, include burn-out protection so that one light can go out without affecting the others, and shine brightly.
-The best milliamp ratings are greater than 170mA, since they will burn out less quickly than those with lower ratings.
-Lights generally do not last as long as the tree itself, which is why you will notice that a tree may have a 5 season structural warranty while the included lights are guaranteed for 2-3 years.
-There are non-traditional light options as well, including fiber optic and LED choices.

-Light Count Vs. Density
+Light Count vs. Density

 Quality Lighting Technology